coredotbin/dotfiles/README.md

 ```

 ## Installation
-I use [StreakyCobra's method](https://news.ycombinator.com/item?id=11071754) for dotfile storage, and a good tutorial can be found [here](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo).
+I use [StreakyCobra's method](https://news.ycombinator.com/item?id=11071754) for dotfile backup and storage.
+A good tutorial can be found [here](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo).